nvim-tree/nvim-tree.lua/README.md

 *Performance Tips:*

 * If you are using fish as an editor shell (which might be fixed in the future), try set `shell=/bin/bash` in your vim config.
+Alternatively, you can [prevent fish from loading interactive configuration in a non-interactive shell](https://github.com/kyazdani42/nvim-tree.lua/issues/549#issuecomment-1127394585).

 * Try manually running the git command (see the logs) in your shell e.g. `git --no-optional-locks status --porcelain=v1 --ignored=matching -u`.